jvasile/tinc-rollout/README.md

 If you want to make a network from scratch (as opposed to joining an existing network), use the "new" command:

-tinc-rollout --new -n network_name --hostname your_hostname --ip xxx.xxx.xxx.xxx
+tinc_rollout.py --new -n network_name --hostname your_hostname --ip xxx.xxx.xxx.xxx

 The IP address is how your box will be known on the vpn.
 It should probably begin with 10. or 198.162 or 17.16.
 Your hostname is the